freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/node-reference.md

 ### Pulse Coil

 This node enables one or multiple coils, and disables them after a given delay.
 This is useful when you only care about the "enabled" event, which often the case.
-Here an example of the eject coil of the trough being pulsed when the *running* state is entered.
+Here is an example of the eject coil of the trough being pulsed when the *running* state is entered.

 ![Pulse Coil](pulse-coil-example.png)